-- 1. "Observe My commandments, for the love of My beauty."
-(Bahá'u'lláh, The Kitáb-i-Agdas, para. #4) - 2.
+- 1. "O ye peoples of the world!
+Know assuredly that My commandments are the lamps of My loving providence among My servants, and the keys of My mercy for My creatures. ...
+Were any man to taste the sweetness of the words which the lips of the All-Merciful have willed to utter, he would, though the treasures of the earth be in his possession, renounce them one and all, that he might vindicate the truth of even one of His commandments, shining above the Dayspring of His bountiful care and loving-kindness. ...Observe My commandments, for the love of My beauty."
+(Bahá'u'lláh, The Kitáh-i-Aqdas, para. #3, #4) - 2.
 "Should a man wish to adorn himself with the ornaments of the earth, to wear its apparels, or partake of the benefits it can bestow, no harm can befall him, if he alloweth nothing whatever to intervene between him and God, for God hath ordained every good thing, whether created in the heavens or in the earth, for such of His servants as truly believe in Him."
 (Bahá'u'lláh, Gleanings from the Writings of Bahá'u'lláh, p.
 276, #CXXVIII) - 3.
 "A chaste and holy life must be made the controlling principle in the behavior and conduct of all Bahá'ís, both in their social relations with the members of their own community, and in their contact with the world at large. ...
 It must be upheld, in all its integrity and implications, in every phase of the life of those who fill the ranks of that Faith, whether in their homes, their travels, their clubs, their societies, their entertainments, their schools, and their universities. ...
 It must be closely and continually identified with the mission of the Bahá'í Youth, both as an element in the life of the Bahá'í community, and as a factor in the future progress and orientation of the youth of their own country.